TNET-SNU/mmTLS/README.md

 <img style="width:1000px;" src="https://github.com/TNET-SNU/mmTLS/assets/92782579/64a7ca03-6777-4869-aff9-141e831bfb28" />

 It will load the page with a number of embedding resources.
 After loading, click the first extension and check the total loading timing.
-(132 ms in the screenshot) You can repeat by entering "F6 key" and "enter key".
+(132ms in the screenshot) You can repeat by entering "F6 key" and "enter key".
 (No refresh button or "F5 key", since they do not establish a new TLS connection.)
 Since it's a LAN connection, it will be almost the same value as our evaluation, even though you do not repeat it 100 times fully to measure the average.